Intercollegiate MRCS Part A

 Exam format

-The papers cover generic surgical sciences and applied knowledge, including the core knowledge required in all nine specialties as follows:
+The papers cover generic surgical sciences and applied knowledge, including the core knowledge required in all 10 specialties.
+The papers are:

 - Paper 1: applied basic sciences